tanoManzo/notes/DNABERT pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome.md

 **Results:**
 DNABERT, to capture global and transferrable understanding of genomic DNA sequences based on up and downstream nucleotide contexts.
 We compared DNABERT to the most widely used programs for genome-wide regulatory elements prediction and demonstrate its ease of use, accuracy and efficiency.
 We show that the single pre-trained transformers model can simultaneously achieve state-of-the-art performance on prediction of promoters, splice sites and transcription factor binding sites, after easy fine-tuning using small task-specific labeled data.

+DNABERT enables direct visualization of nucleotide-level importance and semantic relationship within input sequences for better interpretability and accurate identification of conserved sequence motifs and functional genetic variant candidates.
+Finally, we demonstrate that pre-trained DNABERT with human genome can even be readily applied to other organisms with exceptional performance.
+We anticipate that the pre-trained DNABERT model can be fined tuned to many other sequence analyses tasks.

+## Intro
+Deciphering the language of DNA for hidden instructions has been one of the major goals of biological research (Andersson and Sandelin, 2020).
+While the genetic code explaining how DNA is translated into proteins is universal, the regulatory code that determines when and how the genes are expressed varies across different cell-types and organisms (Nirenberg et al., 1965).
+Same cis-regulatory elements (CREs) often have distinct functions and activities in different biological contexts, while widely spaced multiple CREs may cooperate, resulting in context-dependent use of alternative promoters with varied functional roles.
+Such observations suggest existence of [[polysemy and distant semantic relationship within sequence codes, which are key properties of natural language